President and CEO

 World Food Program USA

-A leading voice on global food security, Barron has been featured in media outlets including MSNBC, Forbes, The Hill, The Guardian and The Chronicle of Philanthropy and at events hosted by the World Affairs Councils of America, Alliance Bernstein, Liberty Mutual, The Global Philanthropy Forum, among others.
-He has also led visits to field operations in Honduras, Guatemala, El Salvador and the Polish border of Ukraine to shine a light on the lifesaving work of the U.N.
+A leading voice on global food security, Barron has been featured in media outlets including MSNBC, Bloomberg TV, CNN, Forbes, The Hill, The Guardian and The Chronicle of Philanthropy and at events hosted by the World Affairs Councils of America, Alliance Bernstein, Liberty Mutual, The Global Philanthropy Forum, and Devex, among others.
+He has also led visits to field operations in Honduras, Guatemala, El Salvador, Lebanon and the Polish border of Ukraine to shine a light on the lifesaving work of the U.N.
 World Food Programme.

 Prior to World Food Program USA, Barron served as the Executive Vice President and Chief Development Officer at UNICEF USA, with organization-wide responsibility for strategy, budget, and critical operational priorities.
 He led the strategic direction of the Development Division, raising $500 million in annual revenue.
 Previously, Barron served as the Director of Development for Georgia Public Broadcasting, where he and his team were nationally recognized for record breaking fundraising performance.
 Barron also has experience in the private sector working in financial services.

 Barron is a founding and current Board Member at the Elton John AIDS Foundation and serves on the Advisory Board for Open Hand Atlanta.
 He earned a bachelor’s degree in history from Hampden-Sydney College.